-- 1. A petition from the student must be presented to the Registrar stating the specific circumstances which prevented the student from succeeding in his or her course work.
-This petition must be accompanied by supporting documentation and be signed by the adviser or Director of Student Services of the student's college.
+- A petition from the student must be presented to the Registrar stating the specific circumstances which prevented the student from succeeding in his or her course work.
+This petition must be accompanied by supporting documentation and be signed by the adviser or Director of Student Services of the student's college as well as a representative from the Academic Success Center.
 A petition form is available in the Office of Records and Registration and online. - 2.
 The petition must be received by the Registrar at least one week before the beginning of the semester for which the student wishes to be readmitted. - 3.
 The Registrar forwards the petition, along with all supporting documents, to the Petitions Committee. - 4.
 Those who are readmitted by the Committee are notified and are allowed to register for courses.